This section contains all the basic and

 knots are combination knots that can be useful

-in Macrame, but most of them are decorative
+in Macrame.
+Most of them are decorative knots

-knots that can be used alone as simple projects,
+that can be used alone as simple projects, like

 HISTORICAL